simhu/cubical/README.md

   `cubical <filename>`

+To enable the debugging mode add the -d flag.
 In the interaction loop type :h to get a list of available commands.
 Note that the current directory will be taken as the search path for the imports.

 OVERVIEW